hackoregon/cropcompass-vagrant/README.md

-# HackOregon UrbanDev Vagrant Environment
+# HackOregon Crop Compass Vagrant Environment

 Fork this repository to generate a local testing environment.